 - Statue of Liberty

 - Brooklyn Bridge

 - One World Trade Center

 - Times Square

 - Bryant Park

 - Rockefeller Center

 Tips for climbing the Empire State Building at night

-Keep in mind the schedule: to plan your visit at night, remember that the Empire State opens every day and closes at 2 AM, with the 1:15 AM elevator being the last one going up to the observation deck that day.
+- Keep in mind the schedule: to plan your visit at night, remember that the Empire State opens every day and closes at 2 AM, being the 1:15 AM elevator the last one going up to the observation deck that day.

-Satisfy your appetite with a good dinner near the Empire State there are many restaurants where you can dine at night like a king before or after the visit.
-I tell you about it in the post Where to eat around the Empire State.
+- Satisfy your appetite with a good dinner near the Empire State there are many restaurants where you can dine at night like a king before or after the visit.
+I tell you about it in the post Where to eat around the Empire State Building.